nordnet/cordova-universal-links-plugin/README.md

 `<host />` tag lets you describe hosts, that your application supports.
 It can have three attributes:
 - `name` - hostname. **This is a required attribute.**
 - `scheme` - supported url scheme.
 Should be either `http` or `https`.
 If not set - `http` is used.
-- `event` - name of the event that is send to JavaScript when application is launched from the link, which contains the given hostname.
-If not set - `ul_didLaunchAppFromLink` event name is used.
+- `event` - name of the event, that is used to match application launch from this host to a callback on the JS side.
+If not set - pass `null` as event name when you are subscribing in JS code.

 For example,